|Use your mouse

 voice and is a well rounded entertainer combining humor with her

-of the Académie Charles-Cros, in Paris.
-She was made a member
+of the Académie Charles-Cros, in Paris, France and she was

 of the Order du Mérite de la culture française by the Canadian Senate